-Laceration injury claims
+Laceration injury compensation claims

 Cuts and lacerations are one of the most common types of injury.
 Caused by an external grievance, they are frequently seen in claims.
 Where cuts tend to be superficial, affecting only the surface of the skin, lacerations are deeper, often damaging tendons, muscles, ligaments and bones.